Norm Macdonald Net Worth

-Over the course of his career, he has appeared in a number of films and television shows.
-Many publications consider Norm Macdonalds to be one of the best stand-up comedians of all time.
-Norm is famous for his deadpan comedic style, which has become steadily more minimalist over the years.
+Norm Macdonald was widely considered one of the best stand-up comedians of all time.
+Norm was famous for his deadpan comedic style, which became steadily more minimalist over the years.

 Macdonald's big break came in 1993 when he was offered a place on "Saturday Night Live."
 He quit writing for "Roseanne" and began doing impressions of celebrities like Larry King, David Letterman, Quentin Tarantino, and many others on the "SNL."
 During his second season on the show, Norm became well-known for hosting the "Weekend Update" segment of "SNL."

 Norm's performances on the "Weekend Update" were well-received but quite controversial.
 He often made jokes about taboo subjects and denigrated high-profile celebrities such as Michael Jackson, Bill Clinton, and Marion Barry.
 O.J.
 Simpson was the subject of considerable flogging by Macdonald, as he continuously implied Simpson was guilty during his infamous murder trial.
 He also attacked Michael Jackson's sexuality and alleged pedophilic activities.

 After five years, Norm left "SNL" in 1998.
 NBC president Don Ohlmeyer explained that Macdonald's removal was due to low ratings, but Norm argued that he was told to leave because of his jokes about O.J.
 Simpson (who was Olmeyer's close friend).
 He later explained that the person who had written those jokes was fired from "SNL" at the same time and that Ohlmeyer had thrown a party for the jurors that acquitted O.J.